 Trust Your Patio To Neave

+At Neave Masonry, we’re experts in designing and installing dream patios.
+Our design team will work with you to select the best materials to suit your lifestyle and your budget, as well as landscaping options and lighting to complement your new patio.
+Our trained experts consider topography, climate and site drainage as well as how you plan to use and enjoy your patio.
 Once your new patio is installed, the fun begins.
 Decorate it with potted plants and shrubs or improve privacy using free-standing walls or lattice.
 We can even bring in the experts from Neave Landscaping to make any adjustments to your lawn or landscape after your patio is built.

 We’d love to hear from you.